sibocw/sibocw.github.io/index.md

 ---

 ### Highlights
 - 2023: **Fruit fly digital twin:** I'm excited to share [NeuroMechFly v2](https://neuromechfly.org/), our framework for simulating embodied sensorimotor control in adult _Drosophila_, now accepted at _Nature Methods_.
-[Read more](https://www.epfl.ch/labs/ramdya-lab/wp-content/uploads/2024/08/NMF2_postprint.pdf).
 - 2023: **Descending neuron networks:** I'm honored to be a part of our study on how networks of descending neurons transform command-like signals into population-based behavioral control, now [published in _Nature_](https://doi.org/10.1038/s41586-024-07523-9).
 - 2019–2021: **[HabiTerre](https://www.habiterre.com/)**, a company devoted to sustainable agriculture utilizing satellite images and machine learning.
 I served as HabiTerre's CRO in its first two years.
 - 2017–2018: **Gravitational astrophysics**: I have also briefly worked on simulating gravitational waves and building deep learning models for observational astronomy.
 See my CV for publications.